nelknet/Nelknet.LibSQL/examples/README.md

 ## Important Note

 These examples require the libSQL native library to be available.
-Until the NuGet package with bundled native libraries is complete (Phase 19 of the implementation plan), you'll need to have libSQL installed on your system or manually place the native library in the example's output directory.
+Until the NuGet package with bundled native libraries is complete, you'll need to have libSQL installed on your system or manually place the native library in the example's output directory.

 ## Available Examples